AnyLog-co/documentation/PowerBI.md

 The same process can be done with _Excel_ and other Microsoft tools.

 ## Sample REST request
-In order to support PowerBI you'll need return data as a list of JSON values without the statistical information.
+In order to support PowerBI, return data as a list of JSON values without the statistical information.

 **Sample cURL request**